-PCC Emergency Response team have supported Wellington Rural Fire Authority Training

-Remediation Plan are developed and implemented for identified shortfalls.
+PCC Emergency Response team have supported Wellington Rural Fire Authority Training developed and implemented for identified shortfalls.
+Infrastructure and equipment records are correct and up-to-date.

-^{} Totals shown above are annual totals per area as set in the WREMO Annual Plan
+\ Totals shown above are annual totals per area as set in the WREMO Annual Plan